 From the link above you can learn more about the history of Barbados.

 Barbados offers national healthcare to all of its residents.

 Find out more about the Barbados healthcare system on Totally Barbados.
 You can also visit the Barbados Ministry of Health website at http://health.gov.bb/ for more healthcare information.

-That being said, there are slight seasonal changes.
 Find out what you need to know about the weather in Barbados.